ckan/extensions.ckan.org/extensions/introjs.md

 After installing the plugin in the usual manner please ensure the following steps are taken:

 -   Ensure that both the CSS and Javascript is correctly referenced within the appropriate template.
-For example, \<link rel="stylesheet" href="/css/introjs.min.css" /\> and \<script type="text/javascript" src="/js/intro.min.js"\>\</script\> should appear in some sort of base template.
+For example, &lt;link rel="stylesheet" href="/css/introjs.min.css" /&gt; and &lt;script type="text/javascript" src="/js/intro.min.js"&gt;&lt;/script&gt; should appear in some sort of base template.
--   To start the plugin in the UI ensure you create a link or button like this: \<a href="javascript:void(0)" onClick="javascript:introJs().start();" data-intro="Clicking the 'Help' link will display on-page walkthrough information.
+-   To start the plugin in the UI ensure you create a link or button like this: &lt;a href="javascript:void(0)" onClick="javascript:introJs().start();" data-intro="Clicking the 'Help' link will display on-page walkthrough information.
 Click the 'Next' and 'Back' buttons below to navigate the walkthrough.
-Clicking 'Skip' returns you to the page." data-step="1"\>Help\</a\>.
+Clicking 'Skip' returns you to the page." data-step="1"&gt;Help&lt;/a&gt;.
 -   More information on how to configure the Javascript and how this interacts with HTML tags and elements in your templates can be found at the intro.js website: <https://github.com/usablica/intro.js>